Simple Baked Apples with Oatmeal

 Save Recipe

 Like bananas, apples are generally so affordable and so versatile I always have them on hand.
-When I realize that I may have bought too many and they aren’t going to all get eaten raw before going bad I turn to my stash of apple recipes and get to baking!
+When I realize that I may have bought too many and they aren’t going to get all eaten raw before going bad I turn to my stash of apple recipes and get to baking!

 One of my favorite things about this recipe is how easy it is to customize to your own taste.
 Don’t like almonds?
-Leave them out, or substitute your own favorite nut.
+Leave them out, or substitute your favorite nut.
 Nut allergy?
 Leave them out altogether!
-The delicious base of the oatmeal crisp allows you to add as much or as little extra flavor as you prefer.

 The ingredients for baked apples and oatmeal crisp topping before making the recipe